 MEMORANDUM FOR THE PRESIDENT

-FROM: FREDERICK J. RYAN, JR.
+FROM: FREDERICK J. RYAN, JR.7

 SUBJECT: Gifts for Exhibitions in Your Library and Eureka College

-In following up on our discussion about determining appropriate gifts for your Presidential Library and Eureka College, I have obtained the following information.
+our discussion about determining appropriate gifts for brary and Eureka College, I have obtained the

-T-Shirts, Hats, Footballs
+T-Shirts, Hats, Foo tballs

-John Hilboldt in the Gift Unit reports that there are over 644 T-shirts, 138 hats/caps and thirty footballs in the inventory of gifts you have received.
-We can select a representative sample of these items for immediate shipment to Eureka and retain the balance for the Library.
+138 hats/caps and the received.
+We can see Gift Unit reports that there are over 644 T-shirts, hirty footballs in the inventory of gifts you have elect a representative sample of these items for to Eureka and retain the balance for the Library.

+Approve Disapprove

 Presidential Gifts

-Since few members of the public receive or even see the gifts that you give to distinguished visitors, we thought that Eureka College might like a set of standard Presidential gifts to include in a display case.
-This would include the basic cufflinks, stick pin, tie bar, belt buckle, jelly bean jar, bookmark and other gifts representative of those that you have given.
+give to distinguished a set of standard Pr would include the be of the public receive or even see the gifts that you divisitors, we thought that Eureka College might like residential gifts to include in a display case.
+This asic cufflinks, stick pin, tie bar, belt buckle, jelly and other gifts representative of those that you have

+Approve Disapprove